mhkeller/plot/README.md

 **drawPlot(** `plotFunction: Function, { outPath: String[, css: String] }` **)**

-A generic function to render HTML and screenshot it.
+A generic function to render HTML, view and screenshot it.

 ```js
 import { drawPlot } from '@mhkeller/plot`;